 Have a table that doesn't quite fit the Zen feeling you’re after?
 Create a tile mosaic on the table top to give it new life.
 What about that planter box that looks a bit out of place?
 A coat of paint can do wonders to transform it into a beautiful flower box.

-No matter what kind of a look you want your garden or yard to have, you can find it at ReStore.
-We have a variety of yard figurines, bird feeders, and wire fencing to transform your landscaping into the best-looking oasis on the block.
+No matter what kind of a look you want your garden or yard to have, ReStore has a variety of yard figurines, bird feeders, and wire fencing to transform your landscaping into the best-looking oasis on the block.

 Landscaping Pro Tips